+

 Read Works: Genre 4th Grade Unit: Strategies for Identifying Genres

-[Free Registration/Login Required] A lesson in which young scholars use books from the classroom library to learn strategies that can be utilized to determine the genre of a book and to understand how knowing the genre before reading can...
+[Free Registration/Login Required] A lesson plan in which students use books from the classroom library to learn strategies that can be utilized to determine the genre of a book and to understand how knowing the genre before reading can...

 PBS